Top 10: Kids Programmes I love

 5. Curious George

-George is a little inquisitive monkey who despite making things go wrong, always ends up making them right.
+George is a little can you buy zithromax online inquisitive monkey who despite making things go wrong, always ends up making them right.
 I love how nobody turns a blind eye to the fact a man who only ever wears yellow has a monkey as a pet and these people even talk to the monkey as if he’s a human.
 I also think Pharell took his hat inspiration from the Man in the Yellow Hat.

 I’d love to be on this show.
 I guess its like a modern day and slightly simpler version of my childhood classic ‘Fun House’.
 I often find myself chanting “Walk the Plank, Walk the Plank” when the Pirates have to jump into the gunge at the end of every show.

 Woolly and Tig is a show about a little girl (Tig) and her teddy spider (Woolly).
 Woolly comes to life and always explains to Tig why certain things are the way they are.
 I’d love a friendly little spider to have told me about growing up when I was younger.
 I’m not sure Mrs F would… she hates spiders.